SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-02-12-unity-multiplayer-games-a-review.markdown

 ###### Chapter 5 “PubNub – The Global Chatbox”

-In a change of track, in this chapter the author covers an alternative system for some more basic networking systems.&nbsp; For features such as chat or in game notifications where speed is not really an issue there are services like PubNub out there which can deliver an effective framework.&nbsp; It is keen to note that there is nothing that says you have to use a single framework to build the backend to your game, so mixing it up like this with alternatives is a great step by the author.&nbsp; Here you will build an in game chat type system to discover how this all hangs together.&nbsp; It also covers some of the basics around the www networking system within Unity3D.
+In a change of track, in this chapter the author covers an alternative system for some more basic networking systems.
+For features such as chat or in game notifications where speed is not really an issue there are services like PubNub out there which can deliver an effective framework.
+It is keen to note that there is nothing that says you have to use a single framework to build the backend to your game, so mixing it up like this with alternatives is a great step by the author.
+Here you will build an in game chat type system to discover how this all hangs together.
+It also covers some of the basics around the www networking system within Unity3D.

 ###### Chapter 6 “Entity Interpolation and Prediction”

-Now one thing that is missed by most developers when they are planning for an building their bug MMO game is latency and the rest of the pesky things that go wrong when two or more clients are talking to each other over the wire.&nbsp; Sure you messages will most likely get from client to client, but when!. (phrases about buses spring to mind).
+Now one thing that is missed by most developers when they are planning for an building their bug MMO game is latency and the rest of the pesky things that go wrong when two or more clients are talking to each other over the wire.
+Sure you messages will most likely get from client to client, but when!. (phrases about buses spring to mind).
 Delving in to the deep underbelly of network prediction and crafting the communication in your game to tackle all the nasty stuff that goes on in the ether is the focus of this chapter.
 By the end you will be performance engineering your networking system like a pro.

 ###### Chapter 7 “Server-side Hit Detection”